 Advanced scenarios

-- Git force push empty commit: If you need to push an empty commit to a protected branch or override remote changes (use with caution), you can use the force push option:
+- Git force push empty commit: To push an empty commit to a protected branch or override remote changes (use cautiously):

 git push origin <branch-name> --force